Welcome to Sunday Scribbles!

 Arckia had called Orik, his dragon, who had settled nearby with a huff.
 Bread and berries had been consumed, and Arckia stretched out, warm and content, by the fire.

 “I think I’ll turn in for the night.
-We have a long way to go tomorrow,” Maria murmured through a yawn.
+We have a long way to go tomorrow,” Maria said around a yawn.
 She stood to roll out her sleeping bag next to a tree near their campfire, and settled quickly, curled on her side.

 A few moments later, Arckia looked up and asked, “Should I keep watch?”